-You might be worried about no experience on your resume, however, this is not as big a factor as you might think.
-Even better than that though is how easy of a problem it is to overcome if you are truly worried about it getting a job with little or no experience.
+You might be worried about no experience on your resume; however, this is not as big a factor as you might think.
+Even better than that, though, it is how easy it is to overcome a problem if you are anxious about getting a job with little or no experience.

-The first thing you should know is that many companies are ready and willing to hire people that have no experience if they show drive and have initiative.
-If you are scratching your head at that ask yourself the following questions:
+You should know that many companies are ready and willing to hire people who have no experience if they show drive and have initiative.
+If you are scratching your head at that, ask yourself the following questions:

 Did you make anything on your own?

-A great way to get your foot in the door and show you have initiative is to start a project on your own.
+A great way to get your foot in the door and show you have initiative is to start a project independently.
 Follow the standard tutorials if you don’t know what you are doing, but if you want to stand out among the candidates.
-You are going to need to come up with something unique and not follow the standard path of “resume projects”.
-Or if you do go that path you need to take it to the next level.
-Add something unique to your project or connect two different projects together.
+You will need to come up with something unique and not follow the standard path of “resume projects.”
+Or, if you do go that path, you need to take it to the next level.
+Add something unique to your project or connect two different projects.

 Are you willing to try new things and push through walls to figure things out?

-One of the top things someone that you want to work for will be thinking about when they evaluate you (sorry that is a mouth full) is; How much time will I need to spend getting this person up to speed?
+One of the top things you want to work for will be thinking about when they evaluate you (sorry, that is a mouth full) is; How much time will I need to spend getting this person up to speed?

 Let me give you a hint here; failure is good as long as you show the fall and then you picking yourself up again.

-Now I know for some of you reading this you are thinking that sounds good but I’m self-taught will they even hire me?
+Now I know for some of you reading this you think sounds good, but I’m self-taught.
+Will they even hire me?
 How will I know I’m good enough?
-Let me square away the second question by saying if you can even complete a tutorial without doing anything special there is a potential job for you.
+Let me square away the second question by saying if you can even complete a tutorial without doing anything special, there is a potential job for you.
 Keep reading for the answer to the first question.

 Do Companies Hire Self-Taught Programmers?